 The bachelor of science degree provides the opportunity for students to become registered nurses and advance their careers in nursing and nursing leadership.

 The College of Nursing, founded in 1898, created the country’s first school nurse programs and the first nurse practitioner programs in the world.
 Faculty in the advanced practice specialty options maintain clinical practices and are certified in their areas.
 The college touts the use of innovative multi-disciplinary curriculum, numerous national rankings, and real-world experience through multiple clinical placements.
 In addition, the program employs teaching and clinical instruction supplemented by simulation technology.

 Applicants with or without a previous bachelor’s degree may apply for the Traditional Pathway option, which is 24 months in length.
 Students must have 60 semester hours of transferable coursework completed or in progress, including specific courses from 16 prerequisite areas.
-Beginning with the summer 2019 cohort, this program will be primarily offered at the Anschutz Medical Campus in Aurora.
-However, Traditional Pathway students may be required to attend classes or labs at the CU South Denver location in Lone Tree.
-Please see the program's requirements for specifics.

 Yes.
 Numerous scholarships are awarded to new and continuing students by the College of Nursing and outside organizations.
 You will want to complete the Free Application for Federal Student Aid (FAFSA).
 Contact the Financial Aid Office on the Anschutz Medical Campus at 303.724.8039 located in Education 2 North, 3rd Floor.

 The selection process is very competitive.
 Every applicant is different.
 On average, we have a 25% acceptance rate.